 - Bookings: The ever-increasing popularity of the car-sharing app is attributed to the ease of reserving a car for a short period.
 To this end, the car-sharing app should be designed to allow users to reserve or request a car very quickly.
 Additional, booking features enabling customers to book a car for a later date should be included in the design of a car-sharing application.

-- Support: When building a car-sharing app, software engineers should consider a wide range of scenarios such as accidents, damaged cars, and so on, where the users of the app would require assistance.
+- Support: When building a EV charging software, software engineers should consider a wide range of scenarios such as accidents, damaged cars, and so on, where the users of the app would require assistance.
 Additionally, customers’ health or other difficulties unrelated to car-sharing programs but occurs during the trip should be taken into consideration in the app design.
 Built-in support features such as chatbots, live chat, or direct calls with speed dials to the operator or first responders should be included in the car-sharing app design.
 According to Medium, applications that offer support in more languages or multilingual support are more likely to be successful in a highly diversified society and marketplace of the 21st century.
 The built-in feature offering support in most of the languages of different communities in the target market should be included in the app design.

 - Rating system: Using customers’ reviews to assess areas for improvement and as a testimonial is an effective strategy to improve the quality of service and increase brand awareness and registration.
 To make this possible, rating feature should be integrated into a car-sharing app to allow customers to rate, review, comment, and share their ride experience.